 He may just as easily been referring to himself.

 The Stubborn Boy is different than other children’s books by Korczak.
-Contrary to Jack, who went bankrupt, Kajtuś, whose magical powers brought him a lot of suffering and Matt, whose plans to remodel the world didn’t exactly work out, Louis Pasteur achieved success.
-Real success, because the other characters were fictional and their failures never happened, while the Stubborn Boy actually lived and breathed.
+Contrary to Jack (who went bankrupt), Kajtuś (whose magical powers brought him great suffering) and Matt (whose plans to remodel the world didn’t exactly pan out), Louis Pasteur achieved success.
+Importantly, this is real success, as the other characters were fictional and their failures never happened, while the Stubborn Boy actually lived and breathed.
 His actual story turned out to be even more beautiful than his dreams.

 Court Determines Janusz Korczak’s Date of Death